 WHAT IS MOLLUSCUM CONTAGIOSUM?

-Molluscum contagiosum is a skin infection caused by one of the pox viruses.
-It has no harmful consequences and lesions may persist 6-24 months before spontaneously healing.
+Molluscum contagiosum (MC) is a harmless skin infection caused by a pox virus.
+Lesions, if left untreated, may persist for 6-18 months before spontaneously resolving.

 HOW IS IT TRANSMITTED?